jump-dev/JuMP.jl/doc/probmod.rst

 It can be useful to modify models after they have been created and solved, for example when we are solving many similar models in succession or generating the model dynamically (e.g. column generation).
-Additionally it is sometimes desireable for the solver to re-start from the last solution to reduce running times for successive solves ("hot-start").
+Additionally it is sometimes desirable for the solver to re-start from the last solution to reduce running times for successive solves ("hot-start").
 Where available, JuMP exposes this functionality.